 It’s time to put together your Primary Client Persona – that ideal person who needs your service.
 This way, you can narrow it down and only focus on clients who fit your Buyer Persona.

+The Buyer Persona should include as much information as possible, such as:

 Age